Supporters-Of-Chromium-Based-Browsers/Bug-Bounty-Program/README.md

 * Bug Name and Description: Provide a brief overview (1 sentence) highlighting your project’s community usage and its significance within the broader Chromium ecosystem.
 * Link to the Chromium bug: Share links to your contributions that support your request.
 These contributions must be publicly accessible without requiring login or account creation.
-* GitHub Profile Link: Include a link to your GitHub profile.

 The more detailed and clear your submission, the faster and more efficiently SOCBB can process your request for Bug Bounty Program Award.